moreh-dev/quickstart/README.md

 | Cerebras GPT 13B   | `tutorial/inference_gpt.py`      |
 | Baichuan2 13B       | `tutorial/inference_baichuan.py` |

-Users can perfome inference by executing the infernce script for each model.
-For example, you can proceed with inference on fine-tuned llama3 models.
+Perform inference by running the inference script for each model.
+For example, to proceed with inference on fine-tuned Llama3 models:

 ```bash
 python tutorial/train_llama3.py \